bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 The *information* on the task execution are also available from the list of instances.

-Click the "Information" icon |stats-icon| next to the Instance name you want to get the information for.
+Click the "Information" button |stats-icon| next to the Instance name you want to get the information for.

 .. figure:: _static/FrameworkStatsIcon1.png